DHummel-Price/NASA_Story/README.md

 This story uses NASA procurment data and historical data about who sits on which committee.

 #### NASA Data
 Part of this will be modified text about the NASA contracts from previous assignements.
+This will include a more in-depth discussion of the limitations of the data.

 #### Congressional Committee Data
 This will be a description of how the author obtained and cleaned the committee data.
 I will likely need to manually find this information.